 The Community Queue, shared by USC students, faculty, and staff, can access all community compute, GPU and Big Data nodes including those purchased by partners when not being used by a partner and their designated users.

 - Community users must complete for shared resources with all other community users that may result in longer runs times when compared to Partners who purchase their own dedicated hardware.

 - Researchers collaborating with faculty who have purchased nodes should request being added to the Partner’s queue if appropriate.
 The Partner queues provide dedicated resources and less competition for resources compared to the shared Community Queues.

-- RCI Research Computing can provide Maxwell/Planck accounts for workshops or teaching.
+- Research Computing can provide Bolden accounts for workshops or teaching.
 These are considered limited term accounts for the duration of the workshop.
 Accounts may remain active for a period of time after each workshop to allow further learning.
 To continue using Planck for research or further self-study, please request an account as follows.

 Partner Queues are not generally available to all USC students, faculty, and staff.
 All nodes associated with partner queues are given priority to users designated by the partner.